adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 Audio
 ^^^^^
-Analogously to the image datasets there are two methods here:
+Analogously to the image datasets, there are two methods here:

 1) give a path the the directory